 Does the legislation define sustainable and energy-efficient design?

-No, SB 541 did not define the relevant terms, instead leaving that task to the agency.
+No, legislation did not define the relevant terms, instead leaving that task to the agency.
 The Board solicited guidance and commentary starting in 2007, and received input from many sources during the crafting of the definitions and new rules to implement the law.

 Does this new sustainability requirement replace the current barrier-free requirement?